Wamanrao Muranjan Madhyamik Vidyalaya & Junior College of Science & Commerce

 Wamanrao Muranjan Madhyamik Vidyalaya & Junior College is a co-educational day school in Mulund East, Mumbai, located near city boundary.
 It takes 20 minutes to reach the college from Mulund station.
-With origins from 1955, it was the one of the most prestigious Marathi medium schools in the eastern suburbs of Mumbai.
+With origins from 1955, it was one of the most prestigious Marathi medium schools in the eastern suburbs of Mumbai.
 Presently, there are five different schools with a mix of private and government-aided status.
 The alumni consists of a number University rank holders, scholars, artists and activists.
 In spite of it being a Marathi medium school, a considerable number of alumni have gone abroad for studies and work, mainly in the US, UK and the Middle East.